lishaduck/CSP/README.md

     -   [`bottom_line.py`][bottom line] was made for health.
 It's a simple python-powered CLI that determines if you have drunk enough water.
     -   [`complaint.py`][complaint] was made for fun in [CSP][art].
 It's a python program which makes a `TurtleScreen()` that displays a custom message.

-To run tests, use pytest.
+To run tests, run `pytest`.

+# Use as a template
+This repository has been marked as a template.
+For more information, and instructions for setup, see the [wiki](https://github.com/lishaduck/CSP/wiki).

 [ap]: https://apstudents.collegeboard.org/
 [pltw]: https://www.pltw.org/